Privacy Policy

 2. Customer and Interested Party Data

 If you contact our company as a customer or interested party, we process your data to the extent necessary to establish or implement the contractual relationship.
 This regularly includes the processing of the personal master, contract and payment data provided to us as well as contact and communication data of our contact persons at commercial customers and business partners.
+The legal basis for this processing is Art.
+6 para.
+1 lit. f GDPR.
+Our legitimate interest is the establishment and implementation of our service contracts.

 We also process customer and interested party data for evaluation and marketing purposes.
 This processing is carried out on the legal basis of Art.
 6 para.
 1 lit. f GDPR and serves our interest in further developing our offer and informing you specifically about our offers.